costrouc/pysrim/README.md

 `pysrim` is a python package that aims to wrap and extend SRIM a popular tool for simulating ions traveling through a material.
 There are many pain points to SRIM and this package aims to address them.
-These inclue compatibility with all OS's, automation and crash recovery of SRIM calculations, parsing of all output files, and publication quality plots.
+These include compatibility with all OS's, automation and crash recovery of SRIM calculations, parsing of all output files, and publication quality plots.